Table of Contents

 These findings are on par because most people are starting to frequently use olive oil instead of lesser heart-healthy options within their diets.

-Combine this with the high amounts of antioxidants and monounsaturated fat content found in extra virgin olive oil, it becomes obvious as to why it has such a large impact on cardiovascular health.
+Combine this with the high amounts of antioxidants, it becomes obvious as to why it has such a large impact on cardiovascular health and overall health.

 4. Has Powerful Anti-Inflammatory Properties

-Consuming olive oil has the beneficial health effect of reducing chronic inflammation, relieving oxidative stress, and mitigating symptoms of heart disease.
+Consuming extra virgin olive oil has many health benefits such as reducing chronic inflammation, relieving oxidative stress, and mitigating symptoms of heart disease.

-Chronic inflammation is known to be the leading driver of many diseases, such as breast cancer, heart disease, Alzheimer's, diabetes, metabolic syndrome, arthritis, and even obesity.
+Chronic inflammation is known to be the leading driver of many illnesses and diseases such as breast cancer, heart disease, Alzheimer's disease, diabetes, metabolic syndrome, arthritis, hay fever, and obesity.

 The most effective antioxidant is called oleocanthal, a phenolic compound that has been shown to have the behavior as ibuprofen, a common anti-inflammatory drug that's found in Tylenol and Advil.